StrikingLoo/strikingloo.github.io/wiki-articles/bash-commands.md

 ---

-To run this blog locally
+To run this site locally

 ```
 sudo gem install rails